-Team Indigo is comprised of guides, drivers, and a customer/trip support crew who love what they do.
-We strive to provide exceptional customer service, to run polished and expectation-shattering adventures, and love – absolutely love – sharing our amazing neighborhood rivers with locals and travelers alike.
+Team Indigo is comprised of guides, drivers, and a customer/trip support crew who love showing off our regions favorite rivers and wild places.
+We strive to provide exceptional customer service, to run polished and expectation-shattering adventures, and love – absolutely love – sharing our amazing backyard rivers with locals and travelers alike.

 Julie Volpert – Outfitter